 Note that the above table states the official Australian DRG set used as the basis for the Victorian implementation.
 New Zealand’s implementation preserved the Victorian adjustments to the DRG sets and these are identified in the casemix framework document for each year until 2008/09.
 Though there were some other splits in the first two years listed, the splits were limited to bone marrow transplants and dialysis until 2008/09, when new splits for carotid stenting, some ear procedures and obesity procedures were introduced.
 Since then New Zealand implementations of DRG mappings and co-payments are described in this document.

-Note that dialysis is not funded by casemix, but the split provided a way to directly identify the peritoneal provision if such events were lodged in the NMDS.
+Note that peritoneal dialysis and adult (> 15 years) renal haemodialysis is not funded by casemix, but the split provided a way to directly identify the peritoneal provision if such events were lodged in the NMDS.

 With AR-DRG v7.0 all splits implemented for the previous DRG set have been incorporated, though new DRG mappings for the current year are identified in this casemix framework document.